jgamble/Math-Polynomial-Solve/README.md

 ## COPYRIGHT AND LICENSE

 Copyright (c) 2018 John M. Gamble.

-All rights reserved.
-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

+See http://dev.perl.org/licenses/ for more information.